abarrows/template-nextjs-ui/README.md

 ## Testing

-Test files should be stored in the same location as the original file they are testing, with the exception of Cypress tests (see below).
+Test files should be stored in the same location as the original file they are testing, with the exception of Playwright tests (see below).

 Run tests with: `yarn test`